mat3rial-dev/YYC-dev/README.md

 ```

-* Sometime it is needed to rebuild the search index in order to display all data;
+* Sometimes it is needed to rebuild the search index in order to display all data;
 ```
 paster --plugin=ckan search-index rebuild -c /etc/ckan/default/development.ini
 ```